sukhrobabdullaev/js-monorepo/README.md

 Will go through all the workspaces packages (see `workspaces` key in `package.json`) and build them for ECMAScript, CommonJS, and a Universal Module Definition.
 This is achieved using [`esbuild`](https://esbuild.github.io).

+## Hacking this repo

+Remember that esbuild and similar systems separate the TypeScript evaluation, strict or not, and so we cannot assume that a successful `yarn build` means valid TypeScript.

+    yarn type-check

+During development, this was helpful:

+    yarn type-check && yarn build

+If the `tsc` call (that does not emit artifacts) finds an error, it'll stop before building.

+Will run a command and catch TypeScript problems that should be fixed.

+This repo has a `tsconfig.base.json` that is used in some packages during build.
+It currently has `strict: true` but it can be helpful to turn it off during particularly rapid development.
+It won't (shouldn't) harm your project to turn off strict mode.
+This library will seek to adhere to strict mode, but that does not cascade into demanding this from end developers.

+## Compilations

 Each workspace package (NPM module) has an `esbuild.config.mjs` file that's used to take the TypeScript files in the `src` directory and compile them to:

 ### 1. ESM (EcmaScript)